Complete Guide to Selling a House As-Is

 Step 4: Sell your home traditionally

 Sell your home on the open market.
 If you have the know-how, you can sell the house independently (For Sale By Owner, FSBO) or with a real estate agent.
+Here are some things to keep in mind when selling your home:

 • Repairing high-priority home improvements like: